elastic/elastic-package/docs/howto/system_testing.md

 Returning to `test-expected-hit-count-config.yml`, when `assert.hit_count` is defined and `> 0` the test will assert that the number of hits in the array matches that value and fail when this is not true.

-(Technical Preview) As an example to add settings to create a new Elastic Agent in a given test, the`auditd_manager/audtid` data stream's `test-default-config.yml` is shown below:
+As an example to add settings to create a new Elastic Agent in a given test, the`auditd_manager/audtid` data stream's `test-default-config.yml` is shown below:

 ```yaml